 Folders in Google Drive

-How to create a new folder in Google Drive:
+How to create a new folder in Google Drive: new–folder |

 First, if you haven't created folders in your google drive, that is the place to start.
 Click: new–folder.
 Just like you would in a metal filing cabinet, you can organize your files by subject.
 Then you can create folders inside folders to continue to organize your files.
 For example, I have a Balanced Literacy folder.
 Inside that folder, I have a folder for Comprehension, Read Aloud, Word Study, Conferring/Guided Reading, Shared Reading, and Writing.
 In my math folder, I have folders for each standard: Number and Quantity, Algebra and Functions, Data, Statistics & Probability, and Geometry.
 If I use a specific curriculum for any subject, I also create a folder it, i.e. Lucy Calkins Units of Study, or Bridges Math.

 Once you have your files organized into folders, they will show up in alphabetical order.
 You can number your folders to reorder them in the order you want.
 Years ago, I learned this cool tip from Ladybug's Teacher Files.
 You can use https://www.copypastecharacter.com/numerals to give your numbered folders a sleeker look by copying and pasting their numbers in the name of your folders.
 You can use emojis and pictures too.
-Check out her original post from 2016 here: Color Code and Organize your google Drive
+Check out her original post from 2016 here: Color Code and Organize your google Drive.

-How to change the color of your google drive folders:
+How to change the color of your google drive folders: Right click on the folder–go down to 'change color' |

 Next, I color-coded my folders in google drive to match the same colors I use in the classroom: red = literacy, blue = writing, green = math, yellow = science, orange = social studies.
 This helps me visually organize subjects.
 Just right click on the folder and go down to 'change color.'